 The enforcement of the new Sulphur requirements will primarily be by PSC.
 An initial inspection would typically include checking documentations such as the IAPP certificate, record books, BDNs, FONARs, fuel change over procedures and the Ship Implementation Plan (SIP) if available.
 If there are “clear grounds” to do so based on the initial inspection, PSC may conduct a more detailed inspection, including on-board sampling or analyzing of the MARPOL delivered sample.
 For vessels fitted with scrubbers PCS may check that the system is working and operated properly, using the approved documentation.

 For EGCS approved according to Scheme B of MEPC.259(68) there is no requirement for commission testing with fuel oils exceeding 0.50% sulphur.
 In principle the system can be tested and commissioned with low sulphur fuels and the IAPP including the EGCS can be issued.
-In case the EGCS is to be approved according to Scheme A of MEPC.259(68) or the ship operator requires testing and commissioning with fuel oils exceeding 0.50%, flag state needs to be contacted on a case-by-case basis asking for exemption.
+In case the EGCS is to be approved according to Scheme A of MEPC.259(68) or the ship operator requires testing and commissioning with fuel oils exceeding 0.50%, flag state and port state needs to be contacted on a case-by-case basis asking for exemption.

 For scrubbers under Scheme B compliance is demonstrated by continuous exhaust gas monitoring, so as such there is no limit on the fuel sulphur content as long as the system can cope and all parameters are within the limits.
 For scrubbers under scheme A, using parameter check, the Sulphur content should not exceed the certified maximum Sulphur content, which can be found in the approved Sulphur Emission Compliance Plan (SECP).